American Silversmiths

 Events in his life were:

-• He was a partner circa 1652-1683 with John Hull in Boston MA as HULL & SANDERSON.
+• Partnership: John Hull, circa 1652-1683, in Boston MA.
+As HULL & SANDERSON.
 The earliest known piece of American silver is a dram cup made by the partners, now in the Yale University Art Gallery.
 The partnership orginally began after Hull was appointed Mint Master and recommended Sanderson as his partner.
 Sanderson came to Boston and was admitted as an inhabitant on 30 May 1653.
 3

 picture